Substance Abuse Treatment for Veterans in Austin, TX

 Mental health issues

 Beyond PTSD, veterans may also struggle with depression, anxiety, or other co-occurring disorders.
-Substance use may be a way to self-medicate these symptoms.
+Substance use frequently becomes a way to self-medicate these symptoms, highlighting the need for integrated treatment approaches.

 04